-Whenever I’m approached by someone who suspects they or a family member may have celiac disease, I give them a surprising piece of advice: keep eating gluten.
+Whenever I’m approached by someone who suspects they may have celiac disease, I give them a surprising piece of advice: keep eating gluten.
 And if they’ve already stopped, I suggest they consider a gluten challenge in order to get an accurate diagnosis.

 On the surface, that advice seems blatantly wrong.
 If gluten is giving you headaches and stomach pains, why not stop eating it immediately?
 Or why not take a break from eating gluten and, by process of elimination, determine whether your symptoms are gluten-related?
 Why continue to eat the very thing that may be “poisoning” you?